jaybosamiya/SIC_Disassembler/README.md

 This project aims to create a program which takes an SIC object file and returns a corresponding assembly file which is equivalent to it.

+Note: This software was created as an assignment/project as part of the System Software course at IIT Roorkee.

 Instructions for Compilation
 ----------------------------